jrya7/pantheon-site-update/README.md

 1. Adds comit message and pushes to live
 1. Asks to delete Multidev environment
 1. Asks to log out of Terminus

-1. Asks to delete local cloned directory
-1. Tah-dah your Drupal site has been updated with upstream and module updates!
+Tah-dah your Drupal site has been updated with upstream and module updates!